Mama Bears: These 3 Mothers Risked Their Lives to Protect Their Children

 There’s nothing more dangerous than a mama bear defending her cubs.
 Get between them and you’ll find out fast.
 In the world of nature, mother animals are among the most fierce of all protectors.

 The same is true in the human world, too.
-In honor of Mother’s Day, here are the survival stories of three women who earned the title “Mama Bear.”
+Here are the survival stories of three women who earned the title “Mama Bear.”

 This mom used her body as a shield to protect her children from a tornado.